-Dax has a Master's in Public Health, and has published over 10 peer-reviewed papers and book chapters. he has also authored over 35 technical evaluation reports.
+Dax has a Doctorate in Educational Leadership, and has published over 10 peer-reviewed papers and book chapters. he has also authored over 35 technical evaluation reports.
 He is currently a doctoral candidate in educational leadership with a cognate in research and perceptions regarding the foundational processes of collaborative evaluation approaches.

 "Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing.”
 (Pele)

 Sharon T. Wilburn, PhD, LMHC, CRC-MAC, BCC, CHES

 She is also Professor Emerita at the University of North Florida, Department of Public Health, Clinical Mental Health Counseling Program.
 She has over 35 years of experience as an educator and 30 years as a licensed psychotherapist and clinical supervisor.